Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian

 \end{enumerate}

-The framework outlined above remains generic and particularly suitable for model discovery: Instead of a fully Bayesian approach, we propose a partially Bayesian two-step inference procedure that does not require prior selection for the material parameters.
+The framework outlined above remains generic and particularly suitable for model discovery.
+Instead of a fully Bayesian approach, we propose a partially Bayesian two-step inference procedure that does not require prior selection for the material parameters.
 In the first step, a \ac{GP} posterior is inferred from the available stress-deformation data.
 In a second step, we then distill a physically consistent and interpretable statistical constitutive model from the \ac{GP} posterior.
 Furthermore, \acp{NF} are very flexible and enable the approximation of complex high-dimensional distributions.
 Therefore, we do not need to make strong assumptions about the type of distribution of the material parameters or their correlation.
-In addition, \acp{NF} can be directly used for both sampling and density estimation \cite{papamakarios_normalizingFlows_2021}, whereas Markov chain Monte Carlo-based methods provide only samples of material parameters.
+In addition, \acp{NF} can be directly used for both sampling and density estimation \cite{papamakarios_normalizingFlows_2021}, whereas \ac{MCMC}-based methods provide only samples of material parameters.
 Finally, the Sobol' sensitivity analysis in step (iii) provides further insights into the model selection process as we show in our numerical tests.
-In general, our framework can also be used for model calibration.
+It is worth noting that, in general, our framework can also be used for model calibration.
 In this special case, steps (iii) and (iv) are omitted.
+The complete four-step approach to \ac{UQ} in model discovery is visualized in \cref{fig:workflow}.
+Steps (i)-(iii) and the corresponding methods are explained in more detail in the following subsections.\\

-At the same time, the two-step inference procedure introduces an additional approximation step, and the associated error must be carefully controlled.
+\textbf{Remark:} The two-step inference procedure introduces an additional approximation step, and the associated error must be carefully controlled.
 In a one-step approach, instead one could consider the model $\funcDistGP = \gp(\parametersToStateMap(\materialParams),\mathbf{K})$ and infer $\materialParams$ as hyperparameters of the \ac{GP}.
-Although this procedure would be more principled from a statistical point of view, assigning a prior and inferring $\materialParams$ within this framework poses a formidable challenge.
+Although this procedure would be more principled from a statistical point of view, assigning a prior and inferring $\materialParams$ within this framework poses a significant challenge.
 Using a \ac{NF} to approximate the distribution over the material parameters would add another hierarchy and additional complexity.
 We therefore prefer to omit formulating a prior and inferring $\materialParams$ as hyperparameters.

-The complete four-step approach to \ac{UQ} in model discovery is visualized in \cref{fig:workflow}.
-Steps (i)-(iii) and the corresponding methods are explained in more detail in the following subsections.